 The Prince’s Trust has launched a new programme designed to support young people who are at risk of underachieving at school or college to engage with and succeed in education.

-Our Achieve programme is a flexible provision for 11-19 year olds who are experiencing challenges with attendance, attainment or motivation and may be at risk of exclusion or not attaining the grades they are capable of.
-It incorporates the best of our existing xl and Fairbridge programmes, which have long helped young people of school age to reach their potential, both in education and in their future employment.
+Our Achieve programme, which has recently been recognised by Ofsted as supporting students' emotional health and wellbeing, is a flexible provision for 11-19 year olds that gives them the opportunity to develop the skills and confidence needed to succeed in education.
+From improving attainment, attendance, personal and social skills and engagement with education, Achieve helps young people to develop healthy habits - incorporating the best of our existing xl and Fairbridge programmes, which have long helped young people of school age to reach their potential, both in education and in their future employment.

 The need for alternative curriculum offerings like Achieve remains clear, with a third of school-leavers still not achieving five A*-C grade GCSEs and more than half of young people in Scotland not achieving 5 National Fives.
 The situation is even worse for young people from disadvantaged backgrounds, who are far more likely to fail to achieve at these levels than their peers.